 The next 7-11 release was July's "Keep On Smiling" (David)/"Baby, Baby, Baby" (Bobby).
 The following month saw "Together"/"Baby, Pretty Baby" (both led by Bobby).
 That same month they did another backup to Patty Anne: "Sorrowful Heart" (the flip was a Patty Anne solo).
 These were all issued as by the Flames.

 Then it was time to wave goodbye to Aladdin (for a while), as they headed off to Jack Lauderdale's Swing Time label.
 By this time, Gaynel Hodge had replaced Leon Hughes.
+(Gaynel had left the Platters for good; he'd only been on their first session in September 1953.)
 On Swing Time, they released "Let's Talk It Over" (David), backed with "I Know" (led by Gaynel) in December 1953.
-This demonstrates that Gaynel was singing with both the Platters and the Flames at the same time, because he was on the Platters September 1953 and March 1954 sessions; he'd leave the Platters for good after the March session.
 Note that this record was a milestone in the career of the Flames: it was the first time they were credited as the "Hollywood Flames."

 There was a second release on Swing Time in February 1954, and it's a mess.
 One side is "Go And Get Some More" (clearly led by Bobby Byrd).
 The flip, however, is "Another Soldier Gone," a gospel song originally on Drummond (a Detroit label) by the Violinaires.
 Jack Lauderdale was buying up masters all over the place (including some by Detroit's Serenaders) and "Another Soldier Gone" seems to be an alternate take by the Violinaires; it certainly isn't the Flames.
 To make matters more confusing, both sides are credited to the "Question Marks" (or, to be more accurate, the "?
 Marks").